Population synthesis of double neutron stars: Description of the Model

 \subsubsection{Free parameters}

-We list the parameters describing the evolution of pulsars in Table~\ref{wolpar}.
-We consider several models of pulsar evolution and we list them along with the values of the evolutionary parameters in Table \ref{modele}.
-We choose the following notation to denote each model: the first letter in the name of model refers to the stellar evolution model in the $StarTrack$ code; the letter P means that the model incorporates the propeller effect.
-The letter F implies that no partial spin-up is possible in given model, all the pulsars are recycled to the orbital velocity at Alfven radius regardless of the amount of accreted matter; the letters D and T are followed by numbers referring to the magnetic field decay - respectively mass($\Delta M_d$) and time ($\tau_d$) scales.
+We list the parameters describing the evolution of the pulsars in Table~\ref{wolpar}.
+The values of the evolutionary parameters for the several considered models are given in Table \ref{modele}.
+The models are denoted as follows: the first letter in the name of model refers to the stellar evolution model in the S\textsc{tar}T\textsc{rack} code; the letter P means that the model incorporates the inefficient propeller effect.
+The letter F implies that full spin-up is always possible in the given model.
+In other words, all the pulsars are recycled to the orbital velocity at Alfven radius regardless of the amount of accreted matter; the letter D followed by a number refers to the magnetic field decay mass scale $\Delta M_d$.
+The letter C means that there is no accretion in the CE phase.
+The letter I stands for a different assumption about the initial spin periods, see Section \ref{init}.
+The letter L is used for models with a different radio luminosity prescription, see Section \ref{radiolum}.
+Finally, the letter T followed by a number gives the value of the magnetic field decay timescale in Myrs.
+In the case of T1k and T2k (time decay timescale of 1 and 2 Gyrs) it also means that the magnetic field decays for the lifetime of the pulsar - the quenching does not stop after an accretion event.